ESMValGroup/ESMValTool/doc/sphinx/source/directory.rst

 Directory structure of the ESMValTool
 *************************************

-An overview of the directory structure used in the ESMValTool is given in Table :numref:`tab_direc_struc`.
+An overview of the directory structure used in the ESMValTool is given in :numref:`tab_direc_struc`.
 This section summarizes the underlying principles of the structure.

 * Common namelist settings (e.g., models, year ranges, diagnostics) are usually stored in one place.
-* Less common settings may be hidden deeper in the directory structure (see also :numref:`config_files`).
+* Less common settings may be hidden deeper in the directory structure (see also Section :numref:`config_files`).
 * Diagnostic scripts that can be used by namelist entries are also stored in one place and it generally possible to combine them in a modular way (e.g., using the output of one routine as input for another).